Birds

 Observe:

-Observe their behavior to understand if they are sick, injured, or in distress.
-Normal behavior includes singing, foraging, and socializing.
-Abnormal behavior may include lethargy, difficulty flying, or unusual aggression.
+Observe the bird’s behaviour to understand if they are sick, injured, or in distress.
+Abnormal behaviour may include lethargy, difficulty flying, or visible injury.

 Identify:

 Learn to identify common songbirds in your area.
-Key characteristics include size, color, song, and behavior.
+Key characteristics include size, colour, song, and behaviour.
 Apps and field guides can help.

 • If it is covered in bugs

-Signs the turtle may NOT need medical help:
+Signs the bird may NOT need medical help:

-• They are hopping around on the ground.
+• They are hopping around on the ground or they are a fledgling (see above).

 Staying Safe